 According to surveys of utility companies, lighting represents the greatest potential for saving energy.
-Retrofitting the entire festival illumination with energy efficient or LED lights has considerably reduced our electricity costs.
+Retrofitting the entire festival illumination with LED lights has considerably reduced our electricity costs.
 Investing in more expensive technologies pays off as the consumption is reduced by 90% and the durability of the lamps is extended by far.

 Despite the higher cost, the festival is powered by solar electricity.
 A part of the additional costs are absorbed by the gastronomic establishments.

 Wherever possible we try to avoid waste production.
 Where this is not possible, the waste is disposed separately.
 Thanks to the disposal containers on the festival site, which facilitate the waste separation for guests and gastronomic services, we have been able to collect between 6 and 7 tons of biomass in the past years.

 The biogenic waste is fermented in a plant of Axpo Kompogas AG in Otelfingen near Zurich.
 The biogas produced is converted into carbon-neutral electricity or used for heat production or green fuel.
 The fermented residue is used as certified biological fertilizer.
 Fermentation is one of the most ecological friendly recycling methods of biogenic waste as it produces considerably less CO₂ and has a higher energy efficiency compared to composting.
 The fossil synthetic material collected is processed by the company Plastoil and the oil produced replaces fossil energy in various ways.